ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

   dispatched to an SM as long as it has sufficient resource for a warp rather than a TB.
   Furthermore, whenever a warp is completed, its resource is released and can accommodate a new warp.

+  - all of the shared memory is allocated at first for a partial-block
+  - just one partial block at a time

 ### [Dynamic Warp Formation: Efficient MIMD Control Flow on SIMD Graphics Hardware](https://www.ece.ubc.ca/~aamodt/papers/wwlfung.micro2007.pdf) **DWF**
   - Problem: underutilization at warp level for threads.
 So, group threads sooner than PDOM
   - Solution DWF: Dynamically form warps rather than statically based on PDOM reconverge stack